 A Database Management System (DBMS) is a computer software application that enables users to create, manage, and query databases.
 In addition, it can be used to store data for various purposes, such as tracking customer information or managing inventory.

 Many different DBMS applications are available today, each with its unique features and capabilities.
-Therefore, when deciding which database is suitable for your needs, it’s essential to understand what these systems do.
+Therefore, when deciding which database suits your needs, it’s essential to understand what these systems do.

-This blog post will provide an overview of DBMS and highlight some of the key features to look for when choosing one.
-We’ll also discuss some of its most common uses of it.
+This blog post will provide an overview of DBMS along with examples, components, and architecture.
+It will also discuss some of its functionalities, advantages, and disadvantages.

 Definition of DBMS